mewing0328/Ewing-Portfolio/README.md

 ## Usage
 My portfolio website will be used as an online resume to showcase my work, credentials, and work history for perspective jobs.

-## Contributing
-Pull requests are welcome for recommendations for optimizing style.css.
-Future additions I will include is a section for my alma maters and work history.
-Recommendations welcome for efficient layouts.

 ## Demonstration
 The following GIF demonstrates the web application's appearance and functionality: